-If I request a TSB Card, can I still pay for purchases and submit receipts for reimbursement by check or electronic fund transfer?
+If I request a IU Benefit Card, can I still pay for purchases and submit receipts for reimbursement electronic fund transfer?

 Yes.
 However, receipts submitted to Nyhart for substantiation of card purchases and receipts for reimbursement claims must be clearly differentiated.
-Receipts for reimbursement must be accompanied by a claim form available from the UHRS Web page.
+Receipts for reimbursement must be accompanied by a claim form available from the UHR Web page.
 To submit receipts to substantiate card purchases, wait to receive an e-mail (or U.S. mail) request from Nyhart, then submit the receipts with a copy of the request.
 Do not use a claim form to substantiate card purchases.
 Doing so may result in the purchase amounts being deducted twice from your account.

 What if I don't owe anything at my doctor's office, but get a bill later?